 See “Natural Treatments for Hashimoto’s,” part 2 of this article, for ways that your doctor can reduce your thyroid antibodies and get you feeling better fast.

 First, let’s refresh ourselves on why it’s critical for the thyroid gland to be in good working order.
-The thyroid is “the master regulator” and responsible for the body’s energy and metabolism.
+The thyroid is “the master regulator” and is responsible for the body’s energy and metabolism.
 There are thyroid hormone receptor sites present throughout the whole body that help determine how energy is used by the body.
 The thyroid is responsible for a number of bodily processes, including brain function, growth and development, mood, sexual and reproductive function, and metabolism rate.

-The most common cause for an underactive thyroid is Hashimoto’s hypothyroidism, an autoimmune disease of the thyroid.
-In Hashimoto’s, the immune system is faulty and mistakenly attack the body’s own healthy cells.
+The most common cause of an underactive thyroid is Hashimoto’s hypothyroidism, an autoimmune disease of the thyroid.
+In Hashimoto’s, the immune system is faulty and mistakenly attacks the body’s own healthy cells.
 Antibodies are produced against the proteins in the thyroid gland and prevent the thyroid from doing its job.
 Thyroid function is decreased because of the gradual destruction of the gland and reduced production of thyroid hormones.
 Ultimately, many of the body’s metabolic processes slow down.

 Here are the symptoms of Hashimoto’s hypothyroidism:

 Don’t have Hashimoto’s disease?
 You may be interested in a related topic, “Thyroid Function: The Biochemistry Within,” which covers hypothyroidism.